The Princeton Review Reports Financial Aid Ratings For 611 Colleges For 2016

 - Advice: "26 Tips for Getting Financial Aid, Scholarships & Grants, and for Paying Less for College"

 This section is by Kalman Chany, author of The Princeton Review's annually updated guide, "Paying for College Without Going Broke."

 About The Princeton Review College Ratings and College Rankings

-The Princeton Review college ratings are scores on a scale of 60 to 99 that the Company annually tallies for hundreds of colleges in eight categories including Academics, Admissions Selectivity, Financial Aid, Fire Safety, and Green.
+The Princeton Review college ratings are scores on a scale of 60 to 99 that the company annually tallies for hundreds of colleges in eight categories including Academics, Admissions Selectivity, Financial Aid, Fire Safety, and Green.
 The scores appear on college profiles on its website and in its college guidebooks.
 The ratings are based primarily on institutional data.
 Institutions that do not provide sufficient data for The Princeton Review to tally a rating in a specific category receive a score of 60* (sixty with an asterisk) in that category.
-The Princeton Review explains the criteria for each rating at The Princeton Review's College Ratings page.
+The Princeton Review explains the criteria for each rating at www.princetonreview.com/college-rankings/college-ratings

 About The Princeton Review

-The Princeton Review is a leading test preparation and college admission services company.
-Every year it helps millions of college- and graduate school-bound students achieve their education and career goals through its test preparation, tutoring, and admissions services, its online resources, and its more than 150 print and digital books published by Random House LLC.
-The Company delivers its services via a network of more than 4,000 teachers and tutors in the U.S.A. and Canada, and through its international franchises in 14 other countries.
-The Company also partners directly with school districts and non-governmental organizations to provide students with college readiness services including college selection, test preparation, financial aid advice, and admissions support.
-The Princeton Review is headquartered in Natick, MA, and is privately held.
-For more information, visit The Princeton Review and on Facebook .
-Follow the Company's Twitter feed @ThePrincetonRev .
+The Princeton Review is a leading tutoring, test prep and college admission services company.
+Every year, it helps millions of college- and graduate school-bound students achieve their education and career goals through online and in person courses delivered by a network of more than 4,000 teachers and tutors, online resources, and its more than 150 print and digital books published by Penguin Random House.
+The Princeton Review is headquartered in Natick, MA and is an operating business of IAC (NASDAQ: IACI).
+For more information, visit www.princetonreview.com .
+Follow the company on Twitter @ theprincetonrev .